1941 Fordham Rams football team

-Fordham's Steve Filipowicz was selected by the Associated Press a first-team back on the 1941 All-Eastern football team.
+Fordham end Jim Lansing was selected by Liberty magazine as a first-team player on the 1941 All-America team.
+Fullback Steve Filipowicz completed 37 of 101 passes for 722 yards during the regular season and was selected by the Associated Press (AP) a first-team player on the 1941 All-Eastern football team.
 Guard Larry Sartori was named to the second team.